Esl1h/my-terminal/README.md

 # my-terminal

-Many times change of computer or I need to configure my terminal, this script automates some things that I like to have.
+Many times change of computer or I need to configure my terminal, this simple script automates some things that I like to have.